khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 ## Vanilla Android hardening: DNS66 and Quad9

-### Abstract
 Android phones are easy targets for anyone with a little Google-Fu.
-The [number](https://github.com/AaronVigal/Metasploit-Android) [of](https://github.com/giovannicolonna/msfvenom-backdoor-android) [tools](https://github.com/AhMyth/AhMyth-Android-RAT) [to](https://github.com/Screetsec/TheFatRat) [generate](https://github.com/DoctorsHacking/Argus-RAT) Android payloads on github alone is getting ridiculous (each word is link to a different example :).
+The [number](https://github.com/AaronVigal/Metasploit-Android) [of](https://github.com/giovannicolonna/msfvenom-backdoor-android) [tools](https://github.com/AhMyth/AhMyth-Android-RAT) [to](https://github.com/Screetsec/TheFatRat) [generate](https://github.com/DoctorsHacking/Argus-RAT) Android payloads on github alone is getting ridiculous (btw, each word is a link to a *different* tool).

 I'll be illustrating a simple and very effective way to harden your Android phone without root.